yukitakahashi1/Corrections_Gender_Experiment/README.md

 These codes are released under the [MIT license](https://github.com/yukitakahashi1/correction_codes/blob/main/LICENSE).

 ## Citing the Paper
-You are also suggested to cite [Siri Isaksson's paper](https://github.com/siriisa/Econ-Puzzle-Experiment) that first used the puzzle.
+If you use the puzzle,  please cite [Siri Isaksson's paper](https://github.com/siriisa/Econ-Puzzle-Experiment) which introduces this puzzle.
 ```
 @misc{cost_corrections,
   author =       {Yuki Takahashi},